MasuMa6410/Third-Video-Project/README.md

 - **Responsive Design:** Adapts seamlessly to different screen sizes.
 - **User-Friendly Interface:** Clear navigation and intuitive layout.
 - **Custom Styling:** Enhanced with Bootstrap's utility classes for faster development.
+- **Interactive Elements:** JavaScript is used to add necessary interactivity.

 ## Technologies Used

 - **HTML5:** For structuring the content.
 - **CSS3:** For styling and design.
 - **Bootstrap:** For layout and responsiveness.
+- **JavaScript:** For adding interactive functionality to necessary parts.

 ## Setup Instructions